 Table of Contents

-You can withdraw money from a Saudi bank account frozen because Iqama has expired, suspicious transactions, or issuance of final exit with this process.
+With this process, you can withdraw money from a Saudi bank account frozen because Iqama has expired, suspicious transactions, or issuance of final exit.

 Withdraw money if Iqama is Expired

-The major reason for freezing bank accounts in Saudi Arabia is the Iqama expiry.
+The major reason for freezing bank accounts in Saudi Arabia is the expiration of Iqama.
 In this case, you can renew your Iqama and update the bank.
 Your bank account will be active within 24 hours, and then you can withdraw funds.

-We have already explained the process of updating the bank after Iqama renewal.
-In case, you manage to get a final exit and now come to Saudi Arabia on a new visa, you will have to visit the branch to withdraw money from your old bank account with the following documents;
+In case you manage to get a final exit and now come to Saudi Arabia on a new visa, you will have to visit the branch to withdraw money from your old bank account with the following documents;

 Account frozen due to commercial activity